 In most cases, the default settings of this screen are adequate.
-Windows NT 4.0 and Windows 2000 users have the option to install ASPI support.
+Windows NT 4.0, Windows 2000, and Windows XP users have the option to install Advanced SCSI Programming Interface (ASPI) support.
+With Windows 9x installations, the ASPI component is required and automatically included in the L&TT installation process.
+HP recommends that you not install ASPI support unless you have a good reason to do so.
 ASPI support is beneficial when installed storage applications cannot be shut down, and those applications have locked access to the device through the Miniport driver.
 If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the devices while L&TT is running).
 ASPI lets you run L&TT on a locked device without rebooting; however, a reboot is required after installing ASPI.